armstrys/Data-Bites-Blog/_posts/2020-07-25-Streamlit-Example-and-Geo-Kata.md

 - Incredibly intuitive widgets.
 They just work.
 One line of code to assign a widget to a variable that can be used like any other variable.
 - Code runs top to bottom every time it's executed, which is on save or by widget changes.
 This means no forgetting to re-run a cell in your notebook or accidentally re-running something that takes forever.
-- Time-intensive code can be cached by the `@st.cache()` if placed in a function.
+- Time-intensive code can be cached by placing `@st.cache()` above a function.
 This is a key optimization, because the way Streamlit executes your code.
 - Can be used with any text editor.
 - Designed to create applets quickly and easily - again, this is different than Jupyter Notebooks by design and it makes building clean interfaces with interactive widgets very straight-forward.